-‘seven chapters’ homepage screenshot featuring lady grinning soul opened original Metrobolist website blog 2014-2022.
+A ‘seven chapters’ homepage screenshot featuring lady grinning soul opened original Metrobolist website blog 2014-2022.
 This blog was introduced to tell Mike Weller’s tale of how original title of David Bowie’s third album Metrobolist was lost and found between 2015 and 2020.
-Rebuilt as archive of those years – digital précis and commentary on 2021’s bookartobject Metrobolist7.
+Now part of Internet Archive’s Wayback Machine – and published as Metrobolist7 ( M J Weller, 2021) with original blog postings and subsequent observations.

 Metrobolist 1.
 Uncaught Fruit Flies on Walls and Windows